com-lihaoyi/utest/readme.md

-utest 0.0.1
+uTest 0.0.1
 ===========

-utest (pronounced micro-test) is a lightweight testing library for Scala.
+uTest (pronounced micro-test) is a lightweight testing library for Scala.
 It's key features are:

 - [Less than 1000 lines of code](https://github.com/lihaoyi/utest/graphs/contributors)
 - [A fancy set of macro-powered asserts](#macro-asserts)